gabeobrien/newrelic-kakfa-playground/doc/how-it-works-the-build.md

 ### Step 4: Configure/Verify your AWS credentials
 The Terraform CLI uses the AWS API to create all of the infrastructure in the cluster.
 Therefore, it requires the proper credentails to execute those API requests on your behalf.
 View the [documentation for the Terraform AWS Provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) to understand the various methods you can use to provide your credentials.

-If you have previouly [configured the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html), you should already have a credentials file in `~/.aws/credentials`.
+If you have previously [configured the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html), you should already have a credentials file in `~/.aws/credentials`.
 Terraform will automatically read a profile from there.

 ### Step 5: Configure/Create/Verify your AWS Keypair
 After the infrastructure has been created by Terraform, we'll use Ansible to install and configure all of the software on each instance.
 This is done by connecting to each host via SSH which requires the private key portion of an [EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) to be present on the control node.
 Because the infrastructure is being created via automation (as opposed to using the UI), the key pair must exist before you attempt to create the infrastructure.
 Either choose an existing key pair, or create one specifically for this cluster.
 Be sure you have downloaded the private key `.pem` file, and make note of the key pair name.

 ## Creating the Infrastructure
 Once your control node is properly configured, you'll use the Terraform CLI to create all of the infrastructure in AWS.
-All of the Terraform for the project are in the `terraform` subdirectory.
+All of the Terraform configurations for the project are in the `terraform` subdirectory.

 ### Step 1: Configure Your Playground
 Begin by `cd`-ing into the `terraform/playground` directory.